trubb/trubb_A3MissionFramework/README.md

 To use place a trigger covering the soldiers that are to be affected, set it to activate on these soldier's side present, and put ```[thislist] call trubb_fnc_kneel/stand;``` in the on activation field of the trigger.

-The condition can be for example a trigger: in the trigger you placed put ```triggerActivated yourtrigger``` or your custom condition as the .
+The condition can be for example a trigger: in the trigger you placed put ```triggerActivated yourtrigger``` or your custom condition as what activates the functions.